NASA-IMPACT/veda-data/README.md

 ### Step 2: Generate STAC metadata in the staging catalog

 Metadata must first be added to the Staging Catalog [staging.openveda.cloud/api/stac](https://staging.openveda.cloud/api/stac).
-You will need to create a dataset config file using the veda-ingest-ui to generate STAC Collection metadata and generate Item records for the files you have uploaded in Step 1.
+You will need to create a dataset config file using the veda-ingest-ui to generate STAC Collection metadata and generate Item records for the files you have staged in Step 1.

 * Use the veda-ingest-ui form to generate a dataset config and open a veda-data PR